-Anzac Day is an important special community event celebrated all over Australia on April 25.
-On this date, millions of Australians commemorate the anniversary of the first significant military pairing of Australian and New Zealand forces fighting together during the First World War.
+Anzac Day is an important special community event celebrated in Australia on April 25.
+Millions of Australians commemorate the anniversary of the first significant military pairing of Australian and New Zealand forces fighting together during the First World War.

 In addition, veterans and participants of peacekeeping operations and conflicts are also honoured during this national event.

-Both Australia and New Zealand observe this event every year and this special day is marked by a public holiday.
-Both past and serving members are honoured on this prestigious day by the Australian Government and all members of the public.
+Australia and New Zealand observe this event every year, and this special day is marked by a public holiday.
+Past and serving members are honoured on this prestigious day by the Australian Government and all members of the public.

-The Anzac Day commemorations are usually scheduled as follows:
+The Anzac Day commemorations are scheduled as follows: